A Companion to the Aeneid in Translation: Volume 1

 Hosszú leírás:

-With this three-volume companion, students can access the full literary and historical significance of the Aeneid in English through an accessible yet authoritative line-by-line commentary.
-Written by an experienced teacher and expert on the Aeneid, this guide unpicks Virgil's literary techniques, structural forms and historical resonances.
+With this three-volume companion, students can access the literary and historical significance of the Aeneid in English through an accessible yet authoritative introduction and line-by-line commentary.
+Written by a teacher who has taught the Aeneid in both English and Latin for more than twenty years, this guide unpicks Virgil's literary techniques, structures and historical resonances.

-This book also features maps and family trees so you can trace the travels and lineage of the characters.
-Plus, the general index is a vital reference tool.
-It can be used with Volumes 2 and 3, or indeed any edition of the Aeneid in Latin or English, as entries are pegged to line numbers.
+This book also features maps and a family tree so you can trace the travels and lineage of the characters and grasp the geography of the Aeneid's Italy.
+Plus, the general index to the companion is a valuable reference tool.
+It can be used with any edition of the Aeneid in Latin or English, as entries are pegged to line numbers.

 Volumes 2 and 3 present a line-by-line commentary on the poem, with tables and box features illustrating key narrative arcs and structural patterns.